INTRODUCTION

 INDIGO CULTIVATION

 There were two main systems of indigo cultivation nij and ryoti.
 Within the system of nij cultivation, the planter produced indigo in lands that he directly controlled.
-He either bought the land or rented it from other zamindars and produced indigo by directly employing hired labourers.
+He either bought the land or rented it from other zamindars and produced indigo by directly employing hired laborers.

 The problem with nij cultivation